rayyamhk/files-downloader/README.md

 ## URL Pattern
-Filter out all urls which are matched with the given pattern.
-It is used to create a Regular Expression as ``new RegExp(pattern)``.
+A Regular Expression is created, i.e. ``new RegExp(pattern)``, to filter out all urls which are matched with the given pattern.

 ## Filename Extension
 Filter out all files with correct filename extension.
 If the filename extension is jpg, jpeg, png, the chrome extension searches all ``<img>`` tags on current tab.
 Otherwise, it only searches all ``<a>`` tags.